Heroes of unity

 This is achieved through a fleet of nomadic art-engagement / printmaking laboratories that pop-up at events and festivals across Oakland.

 About Heroes of Unity:

-Collaborating artists include Sergio De La Torre, Gonzalo Hidalgo, Justin Hoover, Favianna Rodriguez, and Chris Treggiari.
+Collaborating artists include Julian Allen, Aisling Baus, Daria Belle, Sergio De La Torre, Makeda Booker, Sidney Brooder, Claudio Campechano, Fusako Chapman, Natalie (Mooka) Dharmapalan, Gonzalo Hidalgo, Justin Hoover, Lauren Granados, Lisa Koyama Max, Favianna Rodriguez, Chris Treggiari, Lynn Yaguchi, Jessica Wong.
 Special thanks to our strategic partners: Oakland Public Library, The Unity Council, and the Kenneth Rainin Foundation for their support and collaboration.

 What: Heroes of Unity empowers the public to tell the story of an evolving city through participatory printmaking and public programming.
 We establish pop-up, participatory and public-art workstations to investigate and visually record the history of and contemporary face of our diverse city.
 We question the way that the race-line in America has shifted over the years, focusing both on the stories and faces of immigrants new and old as well as on the stories of citizens who experience race and immigration in meaningful ways.
 The program focuses on creating an “open-source” portrait of the diverse community of Oakland.Strategic partners include The Oakland Public Library and The Spanish Speaking Unity Council, as well as The Kenneth Rainin Foundation and Yuba Bikes.